Making a difference

 Jane has worked in environmental education roles and has senior management administration experience.
 Jane provides vital support for the charity and its various events and projects.

-Dynamic, can do professional with 22 years of experience helping create a better and more sustainable environment for communities.
+Adrian is a dynamic, can-do professional with 22 years of experience in helping create a better and more sustainable environment for communities.
 During his time at the Environment Agency, Adrian worked from operational level to leading team of 5000 in flood risk and mitigation.
-Currently employed by FERA.
+Adrian is currently employed by FERA.

-Senior executive with 35 years in private, public and third sector leadership roles.
-Extensive knowledge of finance, governance and partnering.
-Numerous board and advisory positions in UK and abroad.
-Main focus on sustainability, energy, manufacture, education, health and design.
-Former Trustee for HLF - funded John Clare Museum from conception to completion 2008 – 2016.
+A senior executive with 35 years in private, public and third sector leadership roles, Lynva has extensive knowledge of finance, governance and partnering.
+Lynva has undertaken numerous board and advisory positions in the UK and abroad.
+Her main focus is on sustainability, energy, manufacture, education, health and design.
+Lynva is a former Trustee for HLF, which funded the John Clare Museum from conception to completion from 2008 to 2016.

-A Professional Civil Engineer with 50 years urban drainage experience in practice and as an academic.
-Emeritus Professor of Urban Water, University of Sheffield, Adjunct Professor, Lulea Technical University and Professor of Flood Resilience at UNESCO IHE, Delft.
-Recipient of the (IWA/IAHR) Joint Committee on Urban Drainage triennial Career achievement award in 2014 and for research into sustainable water systems in 2008.
+Richard is a Professional Civil Engineer with 50 years urban drainage experience in practice and as an academic.
+He is Emeritus Professor of Urban Water, University of Sheffield, Adjunct Professor, Lulea Technical University and Professor of Flood Resilience at UNESCO IHE, Delft.
+Richard was the recipient of the (IWA/IAHR) Joint Committee on Urban Drainage triennial Career achievement award in 2014 and for his research into sustainable water systems in 2008.

 Mike WilliamsSecretary & Treasurer

-He was a founder member of Holmfirth Transition Town (HoTT) for which he is Hon.
+Mike was a founder member of Holmfirth Transition Town (HoTT) of which he is Hon.
 Treasurer.
 He is Company Secretary of HoTTWind@Longley Ltd., which supplies Longley Farm with green electricity.
-Prior to retirement he owned a consultancy company working in the not for profit sector with his partner Janet Williams.
-Specialisms are HR, strategic and business planning, financial and management control system.
+Prior to retirement Mike owned a consultancy company working in the not for profit sector with his partner Janet Williams.
+Mike's specialisms are HR, strategic and business planning, financial and management control systems.

-Senior Functional Vice President of BP and Global Head of Geoscience until 2011.
-Previous Professorial Chair at Manchester University and currently Professorial Chair at Texas A&M University, Qatar campus.
-Advisor to companies, teaching groups and investors.
-Non-executive director on a small oil and gas company.
-Teaches external courses and lectures on Geosciences and Oil Industry.
+Mike was Senior Functional Vice President of BP and Global Head of Geoscience until 2011.
+He was also a previous Professorial Chair at Manchester University and is currently Professorial Chair at Texas A&M University, Qatar campus.
+Mike is an advisor to companies, teaching groups and investors, and the non-executive director for a small oil and gas company.
+Mike teaches external courses and lectures on geosciences and the oil industry.

 Owner of a progressive, specialist electronics company.
 45 years innovative, entrepreneurial ground - breaking business leadership.
 Key member of local business groups.
 Extensive engagement in charitable activities.
 Coordinator and lead Holme Valley Community First Responder scheme providing life saving support for the Community and NHS.
 Leading light in local pantomime circuit!